BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### A Tree, Not a List

-Envelope makes use of a hash tree instead of a hash list to allow this sort of minimal revelation.
+Envelope makes use of a digest tree instead of a digest list to allow this sort of minimal revelation.
 This decision may also have advantages in scaling.
-However, there should be further investigation of the limitations of hash trees regarding scaling, particularly for the scaling of large, elided structures.
+However, there should be further investigation of the limitations of digest trees regarding scaling, particularly for the scaling of large, elided structures.

-There should also be careful consideration of the best practices needed for the creation of deeply nested envelopes, for the usage of sub-envelopes created at different times, and for other technical details related to the use of a potentially broad hash tree, as such best practices do not currently exist.
+There should also be careful consideration of the best practices needed for the creation of deeply nested envelopes, for the usage of sub-envelopes created at different times, and for other technical details related to the use of a potentially broad digest tree, as such best practices do not currently exist.

 ### Salts